 7. Pretty Mrs. Claus Printable Envelope

 If you find yourself pressed for time, you can use this printable holiday envelope to send holiday greetings.
 It features a 1920s era Mrs. Claus and “HAPPY HOLIDAYS” lettering!

 The secret behind this unique-looking card?
 Your breath!
 While the watercolor is still wet, you blow on it to create artistic spatters.

 If you enjoy midcentury modern motifs, then you’ll appreciate the DIY Holiday Gift Tags Tutorial!
 The ornament-themed gift tag even includes a little bit of aluminum foil at the top to represent a cap and hook.

 So, there you have it!
-These eight holiday tutorials can help to boost your creativity this season, as well as make for some very happy recipients.
-I hope that you enjoyed the post and that you feel inspired to make at least one of these.
-They’re all fun and approachable for a variety of skill levels!
+These Christmas calligraphy tutorials can help to boost your creativity this season, as well as make for some very happy recipients.
+I hope that you enjoyed this list and that you feel inspired to make at least one of these beauties.
+Thanks so much for reading TPK, and have a great rest of the week!